-Our embrace of wireless gadgets and modern medical implants is exposing us to nickel, the highly sensitizing metal, as never before.
-And the result?
-As this investigation for Allergic Living magazine found: a surge in nickel allergies.
+Our embrace of wireless gadgets and modern medical implants is exposing us to nickel, the highly sensitizing metal.
+As this investigation for Allergic Living found: the result is a surge in nickel allergy.
+[Article updated August 2021.]

-This condition, more commonly called eczema, manifests as a red, bumpy, itchy and uncomfortable rash, which becomes blistered, widespread and even raw in more severe cases.
-Allergic contact dermatitis’s relationship to nickel has long been familiar to dermatologists, since this allergy is one of the most common – estimated to affect more an 30 million and perhaps as many as 60 million Americans.
-(In Canada, it affects between three and seven million people.)
-Nickel is also everywhere – it’s used in countless ordinary items, including eyeglasses, belt buckles, coins, keys and even underwire bras.
+This condition, commonly called eczema, manifests as a red, bumpy, itchy and uncomfortable rash.
+In more severe cases, the bumps become blistered, widespread and even raw.
+Allergic contact dermatitis’s relationship to nickel allergy has long been familiar to dermatologists.
+The allergy is one of the most common.
+Estimates are that it affect more than 30 million and perhaps as many as 55 million Americans.
+(In Canada, it affects 3 to 7 million people.)
+Nickel is also everywhere.
+It turns up in countless ordinary items, including eyeglasses, belt buckles, coins, keys, and even underwire bras.

-In North America, nickel ACD now afflicts up to 17 percent of women (thanks in part to jewellery like pierced earrings) and at least 3 percent of men.
-However, the highest rate of nickel dermatitis in North America today is among young people; studies put the prevalence in children and teens in a range between 17 and 33 percent.
+In North America, nickel ACD now afflicts up to 17 percent of women (thanks in part to pierced earrings).
+At least 3 percent of men have the condition.
+However, the highest demographic group for nickel dermatitis in North America today is young people.
+Studies put the prevalence of nickel allergy in children and teens in a range between 17 and 33 percent.

-So given the massive popularity of youth-oriented electronic devices, you might think that strict regulatory oversight would be in place.
+Given the massive popularity of digital devices, you might think that strict regulatory oversight would be in place.
 But that’s not the case.
 In contrast to the European Union, which specifies how much nickel a consumer item can release, North America has no rules.
 Some of the giant electronics manufacturers still deem nickel content a “proprietary” matter and won’t reveal it.

 But others are changing with the sensitizing times.
 “We do not use nickel for the exterior of our mobile phones, tablets or laptops at all,” Samsung’s spokesperson said in an email.
 Likewise, Sony has stopped using the metal on phone and tablet surfaces.

-But Dr. Jacob Thyssen, a leading dermatology researcher who has closely studied ACD from mobile phones, isn’t assured.
+Yet Dr. Jacob Thyssen, a leading dermatology researcher who has closely studied ACD from mobile phones, isn’t assured.
 “The problem definitely requires our full attention, especially regarding children and adolescents,” he told Allergic Living from his office in Copenhagen’s National Allergy Research Center.
-While research including his own has led to regulation in Europe, he still sees too much nickel exposure in the digital marketplace, and suggests it can be difficult to quantify precise “safe” levels.
+Research including his own has led to regulation in Europe.
+Yet, he still sees too much nickel exposure in the digital marketplace.
+He also suggests it can be difficult to quantify precise “safe” levels.

 “Industry may follow the regulations, but still market items that put consumers at risk,” Thyssen says.
 “They have the choice to avoid nickel use in their products, as there are many good alternatives.”